 Of course!
 Friends and family are welcome to join you (but will not be allowed onto the course route).
-One of the highlights of the 2016 event was the ‘social’ at Clennell Hall afterwards, where supporters, families, friends and the Royal Marines enjoyed a barbecue and a few drinks with those who took part.
-It is likely that this will be repeated in 2017.
+One of the highlights of the 2016 and 2017 COPS 30 Milers was the ‘social’ at Clennell Hall afterwards, where supporters, families, friends and the Royal Marines enjoyed a barbecue and a few drinks with those who took part.
 Prior to the event, COPS 30 Miler participants will be provided with the exact location of the finish line, so are free to invite their friends and family to wait for them there.
-The Royal Marines may even lay on another barbecue after the 2017 event (likely to be around £5 per head for food, with any profits going to the two charities) and there will be a bar, so there will definitely be a social element for those interested in staying around afterwards!

 Where can I stay?

-There are rooms, bunkhouse options and camping facilities at Clennell Hall, which was found to be an ideal base for last year’s event.
+There are rooms, bunkhouse options and camping facilities at Clennell Hall, which was found to be an ideal base for previous events.
 Following registration, details of exclusive COPS 30 Miler discount rates will be sent to participants, which may be used when book rooms or camping space for themselves, friends and family.
 You may also wish to search for local hotels / B&Bs in the Alwinton area.